byjg/php-micro-orm/docs/updating-the-database.md

 $repository->save($users);
 ```

-## Using the UpdateQuery (Special Cases)
+## Using the UpdateQuery for Multiple Records

-In some cases you need to update multiples records at once.
-See an example:
+UpdateQuery allows you to update multiple records simultaneously with a single query.
+This is more efficient than
+retrieving and updating individual records one by one when you need to apply the same changes to many records.

 ```php
 <?php